 - (1) The dates and times given are indicative only and are based on current expectations and are subject to change (including as a result of changes to the regulatory timetable).
-Any change to the expected timetable will be announced by the Company and/or Just Eat plc as required. - (2) The Scheme Court Order approving the Scheme is expected to be delivered to the Registrar of Companies in England and Wales (the "Registrar of Companies") following the suspension of trading in Just Eat Shares and the scheme record time on 6.00 p.m.
-London time / 7.00 p.m.
+Any change to the expected timetableIf any of the times and/or dates above change, the revised times and/or dates will be announced by the Company and/or Just Eat ple as requireda Regulatory Information Service. - (2) The Scheme Court Order approving the Scheme is expected to be delivered to the Registrar of Companies in England and Wales (the "Registrar of Companies") following the suspension of trading in Just Eat Shares and the scheme record time on Takeaway.com Offer is initially open for acceptance until 61.00 p.m.
+London time / 7.002 p.m.
 Amsterdam time on 30 December 2019 (the "Scheme Record Time"), such that the Effective Date is then expected to be 1 January 2020.
-The events which are stated as occurring on subsequent dates are conditional on the Effective Date and operate by reference to this date. - (3) To commence at the time fixed or, if later, immediately after the conclusion or adjournment of the Court Meeting. - (4) The corporate sponsored nominee ("CSN") service provided by the Equiniti nominee for Scheme Shareholders who hold their Scheme Shares in certificated form immediately prior to the Scheme Record Time who are entitled to receive Just Eat Takaway.com CDIs (as defined below), operated under the CSN facility terms and conditions (the "CSN Facility"). - (5) This is the latest date by which the Scheme may become effective.
+The events which are stated as occurring on subsequent dates are conditional on the Effective Date and operate by reference to this date.the first closing date as set out in the Offer Document (the "First Closing Date").
+The Company reserves the right (but shall not be obliged, other than as may be required by the City Code) at any time or from time to extend the Takeaway.com Offer. - (3) To commence at the time fixed or, if later, immediately after the conclusion or adjournment of the Court Meeting.
+If an auction procedure commences after 27 December 2019, this date (together with the remainder of the dates in the timetable) will be subject to change. - (4) If the Takeaway.com Offer becomes or is declared unconditional as to acceptances, Takeaway.com will keep the Takeaway.com Offer open for acceptances for at least 14 days following such date. - (5) Except with the consent of the Panel, all Conditions must be fulfilled (or waived (if so permitted)) or the Takeaway.com Offer must lapse within 21 days after the First Closing Date or the date on which the Takeaway.com Offer becomes or is declared unconditional as to acceptances. - (6) (4) The corporate sponsored nominee ("CSN") service provided by the Equiniti nominee for SchemeIust Eat Shareholders who hold their Schemetender acceptances in respect of Just Eat Shares in certificated form immediately prior to the Scheme Record Time who are entitled to receive Just Eat Takaway.com CDIs (as defined below), operated under the CSN facility terms and conditions (the "CSN Facility"). - (5) This is the latest date by which the Scheme may become effective.
 However, the 31 March 2020 (or such later date as may be agreed in writing by Takeaway.com and Just Eat, with the Panel's consent and as the Court may approve, if such approval(s) is or are required) (the "Longstop Date") may be extended to such later date as may be agreed in writing by Takeaway.com and Just Eat (with the Panel's consent and as the Court may approve (if required)).